francesNLP/MappingChange/README.md

 | 📊 Notebooks            | Exploratory, validation and comparative analysis of KGs and DataFrames               | [`/Notebooks`](./Notebooks)                                                                         | Jupyter (.ipynb)              |
 | 🔎 Search Indexes       | Full-text + semantic search via Elasticsearch (SPARQL + REST access)      | [Frances Platform](http://www.frances-ai.com), [Usage Guide](./KG_ES_USAGE.md)                      | Elasticsearch / JSON / SPARQL |

 ## 🔍 From Unstructured Text to Structured Knowledge

 **MappingChange** addresses a core challenge in historical NLP and Semantic Web research:
 **transforming noisy, unstructured OCR data into coherent, article-level structured content.**

-The *Gazetteers of Scotland* were digitized as **page-level XML files** (as free-text at the page level), lacking article layout markers, section boundaries, or semantic annotations—a common situation in historical corpora, especially those processed via OCR from scanned documents.
-However, this challenge also applies to **modern born-digital corpora**, where structure is often implicit or inconsistently applied.
+The *Gazetteers of Scotland* were digitized as **page-level XML files**, containing only flat free-text per page—without article layout markers, section boundaries, or semantic annotations.
+This is typical of OCR-derived historical corpora.

+However, this challenge extends beyond historical sources.
+Many born-digital corpora also exhibit **implicit or inconsistently applied structure**.
+In both cases, the absence of explicit structure becomes the primary barrier to:

+- Navigating or querying the content meaningfully
+- Comparing related entities across time or editions
+- Linking to external datasets (e.g., Wikidata, geospatial KGs, or archival records)

-This task presents several key challenges:
+For this particular dataset, the Scottish Gazetteers, the task of article-level segmentation presents several key challenges:

-- 🧩 **Article segmentation is non-trivial**: Articles vary widely in length—from just a few words to multi-page narratives.
+- 🧩 **Article segmentation is non-trivial**: Articles vary in length—from a few words to multi-page narratives.
 They often begin mid-column or mid-page and are not clearly separated from surrounding text.

-- ⚡️ **No clear boundary between content and metadata**: Page numbers, running titles, and section headers appear in the same OCR layer as article content, making it difficult to isolate meaningful segments with rule-based methods.
+- ⚡️ **No clear boundary between content and metadata**: Page numbers, running titles, and section headers are embedded within the same OCR layer as article content, making it difficult to isolate meaningful segments using rule-based methods.

-- 🔭 **Place name ambiguity**: Some locations share the same name (e.g., “Abbey” — see [Pages 1 and 2 of the 1884 edition](https://github.com/francesNLP/MappingChange?tab=readme-ov-file#%EF%B8%8F-ocr-page-level-format)) but refer to different places, even within the same edition.
-In some cases, headers may include full place names, making it difficult to distinguish between article titles, section headings, or continuations.
-Determining whether a place name marks the start of a new article, a header, or a continuation from a previous page—and whether two same-named entries describe the *same* or *different* places—requires contextual understanding of layout, content flow, and semantic cues.
+- 🔭 **Place name ambiguity**: Many locations share the same name (e.g., “Abbey” — see [Pages 1 and 2 of the 1884 edition](https://github.com/francesNLP/MappingChange?tab=readme-ov-file#%EF%B8%8F-ocr-page-level-format)) but refer to different places, even within the same edition.
+In some cases, headers may contain full place names, making it hard to distinguish between section headings and actual article entries.
+  Determining whether a place name marks the start of a new article, a header, or a continuation—and whether same-named entries refer to the *same* or *different* places—requires contextual understanding of layout, content flow, and semantic cues.

 - 📉 **Changing coverage across editions**: Not all places appear in every edition.
-Some entries are added in later editions (e.g., due to industrial development or administrative changes), while others are shortened, renamed, or removed altogether.
-This drift in coverage complicates direct alignment and requires flexible matching strategies.
-Such challenges are common in evolving reference works—e.g., encyclopaedias, dictionaries, geographical catalogues, and bibliographic indexes—where entries are frequently revised between editions.
+New entries are introduced in later editions (e.g., due to industrialization or administrative change), while others may be shortened, renamed, or omitted.
+  This drift in coverage complicates direct alignment.
+Such revision patterns are common in evolving reference works—e.g., encyclopedias, dictionaries, gazetteers, and bibliographic indexes.

-- 🔍 **Layout inconsistency and OCR noise**: Scan quality, column structure, typography, and OCR performance vary significantly across editions, complicating reliable text segmentation.
+- 🔍 **Layout inconsistency and OCR noise**: Scan quality, column structures, typography, and OCR accuracy vary significantly across editions, complicating reliable segmentation.

-- ❌ **Structural limitations of unsegmented corpora**: Without article-level structure, historical collections are often reduced to keyword searches or regex-based filtering, limiting any meaningful semantic modeling or temporal analysis.
+- ❌ **Structural limitations of unsegmented corpora**: Without article-level structure, historical collections are often reduced to keyword search or regex filtering—limiting any meaningful semantic modeling or longitudinal analysis.

-> These issues make large-scale semantic modeling infeasible without first extracting coherent, self-contained articles.
+> These challenges make large-scale semantic modeling infeasible without first extracting coherent, self-contained articles.

 ### 🖼️ OCR Page-Level Format